lukhnos/doubleshot/README.md

         moduleSelf.receive = (msg) ->
             # some work requires sub-workers
             subworker = asyncrun moduleSelf

+It can also spawn other submodules:

+    foo = submodule
+        bar = submodule
+            # bar code here

+        subworker = asyncrun bar
+        # setup and send messages

 This corresponds to the HTML5 notion of *subworkers*.
 Unfortunately not every browser supports it.
 As of writing only Firefox supports subworkers.
 On the